 The court was once a spare room to house journals, but sometime in the 1940s, it was converted into a workout area for courthouse workers.
 Wooden backboards and baskets were installed later, which led to the court's current use as a basketball court used by clerks, off-duty police officers, and other supreme court employees.

-A few notable names that have played in the smaller-than-regulation sized court aren't NBA stars, but Supreme Court Justices, such as Byron White and Chief Justice William H. Rehnquist.
-Sandra Day O'Connor also uses the gym, but she used it for women-only yoga classes.
-While the current Supreme Court Justice aren't all spry enough for basketball, many of them do use the Supreme Court's weight room, which is also on the fifth floor.
+A few notable names that have played in the smaller-than-regulation-sized court aren't NBA stars, but Supreme Court Justices, such as Byron White and Chief Justice William H. Rehnquist.
+Sandra Day O'Connor also used the gym, but for women-only yoga classes, not b-ball.
+While the current Supreme Court Justices aren't all spry enough for basketball, many of them do use the weight room, also on the fifth floor.

 A sign at the court's entrance tells would-be players to make sure that they aren't playing during a court day, and not to assume court is not in session.
-A court justice will send a clerk upstairs to tell players during court days to keep it down, and no one wants to be on the record for disrupting court functions.
+A court justice will send a clerk upstairs to tell players during court days to keep it down.
+No one wants to be on the record for disrupting court functions.

-Unfortunately, the court is not open to the public.
-However, if you listen close enough in the courtroom, you might hear the squeaking of shoes and the dribble of a basketball.
+Unfortunately, the Highest Court is not open to the public.
+However, if you listen close enough while in the courtroom, you just might hear the squeaking of shoes and the dribble of a basketball.